BiGCAT-UM/BLAST-OER/fasta.md

 KMKILELPFASGDLSMLVLLPD
 ```

-The format starts with a comment line, commonly started with a `>`.
-The following lines
-contain the sequence.
+The format starts with a comment line, commonly started with a `>` and giving information about the protein (here a Uniprot ID) and other experimental relevant information.
+The following lines contain the actual sequence.

 The pattern can be repeated to create a multiple sequence FASTA file, where each time
 a comment line indicates the start of the next sequence.